-You should take heed of those warnings in making your decision to travel to Libya at this time. be aware those warnings may also have severe implications for your travel insurance.
+Read your Government's travel advice and warnings before making a decision to travel to Libya.
+Warnings from your Government may have severe implications for your travel insurance.
 Talk to your insurance provider about your plans to travel to Libya.

 The roads to the Tunisian and Libyan borders are currently open, but ongoing conflict could cause these roads to close without warning.